Projects

 Feb '19

-We built a bot for collecting students' attendance in tutorials using the telegram api, google spreadsheets api and redis.
-You can view the code here.
-A modified version of the bot is currently being used to collect attendance in all tutorials for a class with over 500 students.
+We built a bot for collecting tutorial attendance using the Telegram API, Google Sheets API, and Redis.
+The code is here, and a modified version was used to collect attendance for a class with over 500 students.

 Deep RL: Breakout